FabioPatella/datamininguminho/README.md

    tested  with coverage 90-95%

-3)decision trees : optional features implementation is in progress.
+3)decision trees : implemented pre pruning by independence and post pruning by reduce error.
 Tested with 90% coverage

 4)NaiveBayes&Prism: implemented Pseudocounts for the Naive Bayes classifier, option to use logarithms in the constructor and  Naive Bayes for text classificatio  testing with 90% coverage